CSS-Angie/Food-Forest-Foraging/README.md

 ![Validation stingy nettle page](assets/readme-images/validation-stingy-nettle.png)
 ![Validation wild garlic page](assets/readme-images/validation-wild-garlic.png)

-Validating CSS
+## Validating CSS
+All CSS was checked at the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) No issues where found.
 ![Validation CSS](assets/readme-images/validation-css.png)

-Validating form
+## Validating form
+To make sure data is being transferred to the backend, the formdump of Code Institute was used.
 ![Form validation](assets/readme-images/..)

-Validation performance
+## Validation performance
+In Google Chrome Developer Tools the Lighthouse report can be generated for the pages.
+All pages were tested.
+The worst outcomes are shown here.

 ![Validation Lighthouse mobile devices](assets/readme-images/lighthouse-mobile.png)